oliver-oloughlin/kvdex/README.md

   age: 24,
 })

-// Will return null as age is not defined as a primary index. const notFound = await db.indexableUsers.findByPrimaryIndex({
+// Will return null as age is not defined as a primary index const notFound = await db.indexableUsers.findByPrimaryIndex({
   age: 24,
 })